 Sewer repair and replacement are necessary services, but they’re also costly.
-If you’re about to buy a home, you need to know how to avoid sewer problems in the long run so you can keep your system in great shape for as long as possible.
+If you’re about to buy a home, you must know how to avoid sewer problems in the long run to keep your system in great shape for as long as possible.
 These tips will help you take care of the sewer in the home you purchase.

 Inspect the Sewer Before Buying the House

 The home inspector you hire to inspect the house before you buy will not check the sewer.
 You’ll need to hire a specialist to perform these services to get a sewer inspection.
-Sewer inspections are done by a camera and can reveal various problems about your home’s sewers, such as cracks and clogs.
+Sewer inspections are done by a camera and can reveal various problems with your home’s sewers, such as cracks and clogs.

-If you get a sewer inspection before purchasing a home, you can avoid purchasing a property with a sewer problem.
+If you get a sewer inspection before purchasing a home, you can avoid buying a property with a sewer problem.
 Ultimately, a sewer inspection can save you thousands of dollars in repairs.

 Be Smart When Planting Trees

 If you decide to plant trees on the property after moving into the house, be careful to plant trees away from sewer lines.
 The roots of a tree in the wrong place can crack or break your sewer system, which will then need repair or even replacement.

-To avoid these problems, research the size of the tree you’d like to plant and find out how large its root system grows.
-Shallow, expansive, fast-growing roots tend to be the most problematic for many properties.
+To avoid these problems, research the tree size you’d like to plant and determine how large its root system grows.
+Shallow, expansive, fast-growing roots are the most problematic for many properties.
 Some trees, in particular, are known for being a hazard to sewer lines, such as silver maples and weeping willow trees.
 Don’t plant these trees anywhere near your sewer lines.

 Call your utility company if you’re unsure where your sewer lines are.
 They should be able to help you identify the location of your sewer line.
 Once you have this information, you can make an informed decision about where to plant new trees.

 Keep Trees Watered During Times of Drought